michaelgena/nuxeo-google-calendar-publisher/README.md

 ## Configuration in the Nuxeo platform

-We use the OAuth2 authentification mechanism in order to do the publication on the user's calendar.
-First you need to have a google calendar api account with a client ID and Client Secret token.
+We use the OAuth2 authentification mechanism in order to do the publication on behalf of a user.
+In order to do that you need to have a google calendar api account with a client ID and Client Secret token.
 If you don't have one you have to create it here: https://console.developers.google.com/

 Then you need to add some modification under Administrator>Cloud Services>Service Providers>googledrive
 - Edit the Client ID and the Client Secret.
 Note that this is actually a workaround, the ideal solution would be to have a dedicated service provider named googlecalendar.